duderstadt-lab/mars-docs/examples/fret.md

 #### <a name="1"></a> Data preparation
 **Opening and Converting the Video**
 First, [download](https://zenodo.org/record/1249497) the dataset from Hellenkamp *et al.*<sup>9</sup>.
+Scroll down on the linked page and download the files named: '1_lo_TIFF.zip', '1_med_TIFF.zip' & 'Calibration_Files_for_TIFFs.zip'.
-To prepare the video for easy analysis, turn SciFIO on in Fiji (Fiji>Edit>Options>ImageJ2 tick the box) and open the first video (FSII1a_g30r84t200_0.tif) located in the '1_lo_TIFF.zip' folder.
+To prepare the video for easy analysis, turn SciFIO on in Fiji (Edit>Options>ImageJ2 tick the box) and open the first video (FSII1a_g30r84t200_0.tif) located in the '1_lo_TIFF.zip' folder.
 The original video does not contain specific channel information but simply displays the results of the different excitation colors in an alternating fashion.
-To convert the video to have channel information, run [script 1](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET).
+To convert the video to have channel information, run [script 1](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Scripts/Script1_convert%20video%20to%20dual%20channel.groovy).
 For information on how to run a script in Fiji please read [this tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/).
 If the script ran correctly, a new window should have opened showing a video with the channels represented in red and green.

 **Calculation of the Affine2D Matrix**
 Next, to prepare for the data analysis, an Affine2D conversion matrix needs to be calculated.
 This matrix is used to correlate the peak position as found on one half of the split view to the corresponding position on the other half of the split view.
 More information about this calculation can be found in the [Affine2D tutorial](https://duderstadt-lab.github.io/mars-docs/tutorials/affine2D/HowToCalculateAffine2D/).
 Either follow along in the next steps to calculate the matrix or use the result from the calculation as provided in the table below.

-To calculate the Affine2D matrix open the file ['calib20140405_0.tif'](https://zenodo.org/record/1249497) from the calibration folder.
+To calculate the Affine2D matrix open the file ['calib20140402_0.tif'](https://zenodo.org/record/1249497) from the calibration folder 'Calibration_Files_for_TIFFs.zip'.
 This file shows a recording of a bead sample that fluoresces in multiple colors upon excitation with a wide variety of wavelengths.
 In this way, matching of the positions in both halves of the split view is possible.
 To do so, select a time point of choice and duplicate the frame twice (Image>Duplicate).
 This will create two images of the video at the same time point.
 Rename the images 'left' and 'right' and in each image black out the respective halve of the view by selecting that region with the square ROI tool and pressing delete.
 This will result in a set of images resembling the ones in the screenshot below.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/img1.png' width='450'></div>